dtoczala/IBM_Cloud_Onboarding/README.md

 We much more strongly recommend that our customers provide capability in tiers to their customers, and that they then try to recover their IBM Cloud costs in a less granular manner.
 So your organization will be charging customers a monthly fee based on usage, perhaps across three tiers (light, medium, heavy), and then having the sum of all of these user fees roughly cover the monthly IBM Cloud costs.
 This will be easier to maintain, and will require less operational overhead in the long run.

 # IBM Cloud Onboarding for Administrators
 IBM Cloud Administrators can face different challenges and will have different concerns that other user groups.
-Sometimes the IBM Cloud Administrator will be a
+Sometimes the IBM Cloud Administrator will be a operations person, sometimes an existing cloud administrator, or they might be an non-technical person.
+Our assumption here is that the new IBM Cloud Administrator is a person with a technical background.
+In this section we try to capture the common questions and concerns of someone in the role of an IBM Cloud Administrator.

 ## Setting up a Functional ID for your Account Owner
 When looking to use the IBM Cloud for organizational (or Enterprise) use, it is considered a best practice to have your organization procure an IBM Cloud subscription (see the section on [Account types on the IBM Cloud](https://github.com/dtoczala/IBM_Cloud_Onboarding#account-types-on-the-ibm-cloud)).
 Your subscription should be associated with an organization email address, not a personal user address.
 This means that you will need to ask your IT department for a functional email address (or Functional ID) that is not associated with any one user.
 This will be your IBM Cloud Administrator account.